apigee-127/sway/docs/README.md

 The swagger-core-api project's API documentation can be found here: https://github.com/apigee-127/swagger-core-api/blob/master/docs/API.md

+## Swagger Versions

+swagger-core-api uses [The Factory Method Pattern][factory-method-pattern] to create the `SwaggerApi` object you see documented in the API documentation above.
+The core API is concrete but how each version of Swagger generates the `SwaggerApi` object and its business logic is Swagger version dependent.
+That being said, below are the supported versions of Swagger and their documentation:

+* [2.0][version-2.0-documentation]

+## Swagger Validation

+Swagger validation can be broken up into three phases:

+* `Structural Validation`: This is where we use the Swagger provided JSON Schema linked above and use a JSON Schema validator to validate the structure of your Swagger document
+* `Semantic Validation`: This is where to do validation above and beyond the general structure of your Swagger document.
+The reason for this is that there are some situations that cannot be described using JSON Schema.
+There are also situations where the existing JSON Schema for Swagger is broken or not as strict as it could be.
+* `Custom Validation`: This is user-configurable validation that typically fall into stylistic checks.

+`Structural Validation` is the only type of validation that occurs in a special way.
+If structural validation fails, no other validation will occur.
+But once the structural validation happens, `Semantic Validation` and `Custom Validation` will happen.

 ## Dependencies

 Below is the list of projects being used by swagger-core-api and the purpose(s) they are used for:

 * [debug][debug]: Used for producing useful debugging information
+* [js-base64][js-base64]: Used for generating mock/sample data for the `byte` format
 * [js-yaml][js-yaml]: Used for parsing YAML Swagger files
 * [json-refs][json-refs]: Used for dereferncing JSON References in Swagger files
 * [json-schema-faker][json-schema-faker]: Used for generating mock/sample values from JSON Schemas